finos/common-domain-model/documentation/source/documentation.rst

 The class is delineated by brackets ``{`` ``}``.

 The CDM supports the concept of **abstract classes**, which cannot be instantiated as part of the generated executable code and are meant to be extended by other classes.
-An example of such is the ``EventBase`` class, which contains the attributes that are applicable to all events.
+An example of such is the ``ListedHeader`` class, which contains the attributes that are common among listed products.

 .. code-block:: Java

- abstract class EventBase stereotype preExecution, execution, postExecution <"The event base abstract class.">
+ abstract class ListedHeader <"An abstract class to holds the attributes that are common across listed products.">
  {
-      messageInformation MessageInformation (0..1);
-  	  timeStamp EventTimeStamp (1..1);
+   id string (0..1) anchor;
+      [synonym FpML value id]
+   productTaxonomy ProductTaxonomy (1..*) <"The product taxonomy value(s) associated with a product.">;
+   productIdentifier ProductIdentifier (1..*) <"There can be several identifiers associated with a given product.">;
+   description string (1..1) <"The product name.">;
+      [synonym FpML value description] currency string (0..1) scheme "currencyScheme" <"The denomination currency of the instrument.">;
-  		  [synonym Rosetta_Workbench value timeStamp] eventIdentifier Identifier (1..1);
+      [synonym FpML value currency]
+   clearanceSystem string (0..1) scheme "clearanceSystemScheme" <"Identification of the clearance system associated with the transaction exchange.">;
-  		  [synonym Rosetta_Workbench value eventIdentifier]
+      [synonym FpML value clearanceSystem]
-      ...
  }

-**Stereotype values**, such as ``postExecution`` in the above example, are specified for the purpose of supporting analytical queries and navigation tools at some further point down the road.

 The Rosetta convention is that class names start with a capital letter.
 Class names need to be unique across the model, including with respect to rule names.
 Both those are controlled by the Rosetta Workbench grammar.